GodModeArch/psgc-mcp/README.md

 ## Built by

-**Aaron Zara** — Fractional CTO & Principal at [Godmode Digital](https://godmode.ph)
+**Aaron Zara** — Fractional CTO at [Godmode Digital](https://godmode.ph)

-Engineer behind [Ren.ph](https://ren.ph) — Philippines' largest programmatic real estate platform with 60,000+ structured geographic pages.
-The PSGC MCP was built as part of a broader initiative to expose Philippine government data as grounding infrastructure for AI agents.
+Previously built [Ren.ph](https://ren.ph), a programmatic real estate platform with 60,000+ structured geographic pages covering every barangay, city, and province in the Philippines.
+The PSGC MCP came out of needing reliable, queryable PH geography data for AI agents and not finding anything that fit.

-For enterprise use cases, SLA requirements, or custom PH data integrations:
+For enterprise SLAs, custom integrations, or other PH data sources:
 → [godmode.ph](https://godmode.ph)

 ## License